 The following table sets forth certain information regarding the ownership of our ordinary shares by our directors and officers as of May 31, 2005.
 The percentage of ownership is based on 29,530,535 ordinary shares outstanding as of May 31, 2005.
-Ordinary shares subject to options currently exercisable, or exercisable within 60 days of May 31, 2005, are deemed outstanding for computing the percentage ownership of the person holding such options, but are not deemed outstanding for computing the person.
+Ordinary shares subject to options currently exercisable, or exercisable within 60 days of May 31, 2005, are deemed outstanding for computing the percentage ownership of the person holding such options, but are not deemed outstanding for computing the percentage ownership of any other person.